rapid7/metasploit-framework/Msftidy.md

 ## Ranking
 This check ensures you added the correct ranking to your module.
 [Click here](Exploit-Ranking) to read more about Exploit Ranking.

+## Disclosure Date
+Date format needs to be `Month Day, YYYY`.
+Example: `Jan 01, 2014`

+## Title Casing
+This check ensures you used the correct case in your title.

+## Bad Terms
+This checks for the correct use of the terms `Stack Buffer overflow` and `Stack Exhaustion`.
+See ["Stack overflow" vs "Stack buffer overflow"](http://blogs.technet.com/b/srd/archive/2009/01/28/stack-overflow-stack-exhaustion-not-the-same-as-stack-buffer-overflow.aspx) for more information.

+## Function Arguments
+If you define a function which defines a lot of input arguments, the check ensures you use a hash instead.

+## Line Check

+## Snake Case

+## Comment Splat

+## VULN Codes

+## vars_get